oleganza/CoreBitcoin/UnitTests/TestProjects/TestiOSPodfile/Pods/CoreBitcoin/README.md

-CoreBitcoin v0.1
+EthCore v0.1
 ================

-CoreBitcoin is an implementation of Bitcoin protocol in Objective-C. When it is completed, it will let you create an application that acts as a full Bitcoin node.
+EthCore is an implementation of Bitcoin protocol in Objective-C. When it is completed, it will let you create an application that acts as a full Bitcoin node.
 You can already encode/decode addresses, apply various hash functions, sign and verify messages, parse and compose transactions, execute scripts, and detect common transaction types.
 Support for blocks and networking is still in progress.

-Due to "all or nothing" nature of blockchain, CoreBitcoin must perfectly match implementation of BitcoinQT ("Satoshi client"), including all its features, oddities and bugs.
-If you come across things that CoreBitcoin does differently from BitcoinQT, this might be a subtle bug in our implementation and should be investigated.
+Due to "all or nothing" nature of blockchain, EthCore must perfectly match implementation of BitcoinQT ("Satoshi client"), including all its features, oddities and bugs.
+If you come across things that EthCore does differently from BitcoinQT, this might be a subtle bug in our implementation and should be investigated.

 Whenever counterintuitive things happen, I try to provide an accurate documentation to at least explain that we are aware of it (even if we don't always know why it was done that way).
 If you read the source and lack documentation for some weird code, please add a "WTF?" comment right there and send us a pull request.
 Or create an issue on Github.